Coder-0655/Snippetmanager/README.md

 ### FREE Plan
 - ✅ Up to 3 projects
 - ✅ Up to 50 snippets per project
-- ✅ Public snippets only
 - ✅ Basic code editor
-- ✅ Community access
 - ✅ Tags and organization
+- ✅ Export/Import data

 ### PRO Plan
 - ✅ Unlimited projects
 - ✅ Unlimited snippets
-- ✅ Private snippets
 - ✅ Advanced Monaco editor
 - ✅ AI-powered suggestions
 - ✅ Priority support
-- ✅ Export/Import data
-- ✅ Collaboration features
+- ✅ Full feature access

 *Note: This is an open-source project.
 The PRO plan is configurable and can be managed without payment processing.*